lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

 parameter file.

 ```
-mono /path/to/maxquant/MaxQuantCmd.exe mqpar.xml
+mono /path/to/maxquant/bin/MaxQuantCmd.exe mqpar.xml
 ```

-That parameter can be generated using the GUI on Windows, and adapted for linux by changing the paths to the data and fasta file folders.
+That parameter can be generated using the GUI on Windows, and adapted for linux by changing the paths to the data and fasta file folders using the `--changeFolder` argument .
 This is described in detail in the instruction video above.

 ## Debugging

 The run crashed after just under a week's continuous run.
 I started the job remotely and lost the output, so didn't have any error messages to try to identify the cause.
-I simply knew that the first MS/MS search was underway and thus resumed the run where it had crashed, using the `-p` argument, to start processing from a specific job.
+I however knew that the first MS/MS search was underway and thus resumed the run where it had crashed, using the `-p` argument, to start processing from a specific job.
 To find that job index, one can perform a dry run with the